tumuyan/RealSR-NCNN-Android/README.md

 ## how to build RealSR-NCNN-Android-CLI
 ### step1
 https://github.com/Tencent/ncnn/releases
-download ncnn-android-vulkan.zip or build ncnn for android yourself
+download ncnn-yyyymmdd-android-vulkan-shared.zip.

 ### step2
-extract ncnn-android-vulkan-shared.zip into `app/src/main/jni`
+extract ncnn-yyyymmdd-android-vulkan-shared.zip into `app/src/main/jni`

 ### step3
 open this project with Android Studio, rebuild it and then you could find the program in `RealSR-NCNN-Android-CLI\app\build\intermediates\cmake\debug\obj`